-The amended Code requires that agents/sales representatives always provide sellers with reasons for their opinion of market price.
+Rule 26 of the amended Code requires agents and sales representatives to always provide sellers with reasons for their opinion of market price.
 An appraisal substantiating this must be in writing and supported by details of sales of comparable properties or businesses, where available.